aether-ai/grimoire/docs/index.md

 **Grimoire is like a web site builder for data analysis.**

 You can mix and match individual components to create your own workflow or use predefined templates.
 Each component is referred to as a spell, while a collection of spells is a Grimoire.
-Spells are made up of python code integrated with Streamlit to provide interaction.
+Spells are made up of python code integrated with Streamlit to provide user interaction.

 ## Example workflows
-Here are some example workflows Grimoire has, zoom in to see details.
+Here are some example workflows

 ### Visualize your Data
 ![Pair plot](images/viz1.png "Pair plot")